Uncertainty Quantification for LLMs through Minimum Bayes Risk: Bridging Confidence and Consistency

 We note that selecting a random sample from the model outputs incurs a significant drop in the quality of results on several datasets, most prominently on GSM8k.
-Based on these observations, we evaluate the efficacy of UE on two setups: greedy decoding and stochastic sampling with a focus on the highest-probability sample.
+Based on these observations, we evaluate the efficacy of UQ in three setups: greedy decoding, stochastic sampling with a focus on the most probable sample and MBR decoding.

-In all experiments, we performed stochastic sampling with temperature $t=1.0$, top-k equal to 50, and top-p equal to $1.0$.
+Regardless of the way the main model response was obtained, responses that were used to quantify consistency in~\eqref{eq:ave_dissim} were generated via repeated stochastic sampling.
+In all the experiments, where stochastic sampling is involved, it was performed with temperature $T = 1.0$, top-k equal to 50, and top-p equal to $1.0$.